liangyou03/liangyou03.github.io/_pages/cv.md

 ## Apr 2023-Present: Remote RA
 ### Pittsburgh University, Pittsburgh, PA

-* Responsible for  and debugging the "EnsDeconv" R package and its shiny app, which estimates cellular fractions from bulk omics data using ensemble learning.
-* Deploy the shiny app to webpage, adding new features to the shiny app
+* Responsible for and debugging the “EnsDeconv” R package and its shiny app, which estimates cellular fractions from bulk omics data using ensemble learning.
+Deploy the shiny app to webpage, adding new features including time tolerance.

 ## Dec 2023-Aug 2024: Research Assistant Intern
 ### National Institute of Health Data Science at **Peking University**, Beijing

 Project at hands: _Real-world Time Series Data-based Analysis of Intraoperative Anaphylaxis_
-* In this project, physiological signals of patients such as HR, ISBP, and IDBP are utilized to differentiate Intraoperative Anaphylaxis (IA) from ordinary hypotension during surgery.
+* Work closely with doctors and medical students to come up with good ideas regarding data-preposseing and details of our paper
-* Hundreds of features are extracted from the raw time series data, and RFECV is applied to select the relevant features.
-* Subsequently, models are trained using Random Forest (RF), CatBoost, and XGBoost with a grid search approach, achieving an AUC of over 0.8.
+* Extract and select features from the raw time series data, train several ML models such ad RF, CatBoost, XGBoost, with a grid search approach, using corss-validation approach.

 Work experience
 ======